haiiliin/pyabaqus/README.md

-# PyAbaqusBase
+# pyabaqus
- Convert Abaqus Scripting Reference into Python objects
+ Type hints for python scripting of Abaqus